 Come close, look closer, even closer.
 Do you see it?
 Or are you too close?
 This week you’ll learn to see a whole new world, not visible to the naked eye.
 During Under the Lens, we’ll be exploring organisms that are too small to see with the naked eye.
 We’ll start our exploration with magnifying lenses to enlarge many microscopic organisms, but of course we’ll need more detail, so we’ll make our very own microscopes to see more!
-Our special guest visitor Julia Sable, PhD and professor of Virology from Columbia University’s Zuckerman Institute will help us observe under the lens!
+Our special guest visitor Julia Sable, Ph.D. and Director of Virology at The Mortimer B. Zuckerman Institute of Mind Brain and Behavior at Columbia University, will help us observe under the lens!
 We’ll take a trip to Rockefeller University’s Science Outreach Program and take a tour of their state of the art lab with Jeanne Garbarino, PhD!

 Come with us as we travel through the ecological world.
 During Living Nature week, your HYPOTHEkids will be exploring botany, environmental science, and ecology.
 They’ll observe how plants interact with animals and nonliving elements like water and soil.
 We’ll become conservationists by exploring composting and ocean preservation.
 Scientists will take nature walks to collect observable samples from the beautiful nature trails in NYC!
 HYPOTHEkids will grab their magnifying lenses as NYC urban park rangers take us on a private tour of Van Cortland Park.
 Visiting scientist Angelica Patterson, Ph.D.
 Candidate at Columbia University in Environmental Sciences, will teach about the importance of our trees!
 We’ll also be visited by Marine Biologist and NYU professor, Ayana Johnson Ph.D., who will share her work with ocean conservation.